Sustainable Investment Strategies and a New Type of Responsibility for Asset Managers

 What Role Do Asset Owners Have?

-Responsible asset management requires transparent reporting so as to provide clients with a clear picture of not only the ESG objectives and the sustainable investment strategy, but the sustainability risks that have actually been reduced and any positive effects that have achieved.
+Responsible asset management needs clear reporting.
+This helps clients understand the ESG goals and the sustainable investment strategy.
+It also shows the sustainability risks that have been reduced and any positive effects that have been achieved.

-A responsible asset owner can contribute greatly in this regard.
-He or she can support the implementation of a sustainable investment strategy by requesting detailed information and corresponding key figures, and asking specific questions about the sustainability of a portfolio or investment product.
+Responsible asset owners can contribute greatly in this regard.
+They can help put a sustainable investment strategy into action.
+They can do this by asking for detailed information and key figures.
+They should also ask specific questions about the sustainability of a portfolio or investment product.